hbctraining/Intro-to-ChIPseq-flipped/polls/zoom_polls.md

 ## Experimental design consideration

-1. Identify ONE of the statements below which is NOT TRUE when designing your ChIP-seq experiment:
+1. Which of the following statements is FALSE when designing your ChIP-seq experiment:
   - If you have 5ng of IP DNA or less, your may want to consider using a low input ChIP method
   - **To normalize signals in ChIP-seq analysis, IgG control is used more often than input control**
   - A minimum of 2-3 biological replicates are required for a ChIPseq experiment